 Not only the TouchWiz, there are many features which make the Samsung Galaxy devices stand apart from any other Android device.
 Among the topmost Samsung smartphones the Samsung Galaxy Note 7, Galaxy S7 we have found out that both the phones have the ability to take scrolling screenshots.
 This facility will let you free from taking plenty of screenshots of your screen after that many numbers of scrolling as well.

-If you love the scrolling screenshot but can’t find that feature in your phone because it is not Samsung then you need not to worry because there is an app which can make you able to take scrolling screenshots from your non-Samsung mobile only.
+If you love the scrolling screenshot but can’t find that feature in your Android phone because it is not Samsung then you don’t need to worry because there is an app which can make you able to take scrolling screenshots on any Android smartphone.
 Here is how you can do it.

-How to take scrolling Screenshots on Android device
+How to take scrolling Screenshots on Any Android device

 The Stitch & Share app has been developed by an independent developer and it has an ability to take scrolling screenshot on any Android device.
 So what you need to do first is to download the Stitch & Share app from Google Play Store or from here.